gbabohernest/100-Days-of-Code/progress/progress.md

 - I also created a function that take in a string and convert it to a camal case string.
 This task was also done using regular expression with some strings method.
 It was a great way to learn and implement some basic regular expression pattern.

 **Thoughts**

+- solving these javascript kyu is a great way to practice my skills and become better at it.
+It has helped me and am progressing on a daily.
+Looking forward to solving more and more javascript kyu.